SignalIO-Team/docs/docs/index.md

 ![image](MQTT-config-platform.png)

-Finally, the device should publish some events and it should appear on the dashboard.
+Finally, the device should publish some events, and it should appear on the dashboard.

 ![image](platform.png)